prashant-tlp/vocso_assignment/README.md

     emailUser=your-email (# we are using nodemailer for with gmail service) emailPass=your pass (# two factor authentication password creted from google accound) ).
-Steps to run the backend locally (npm start or node server.js).
+Steps to run the backend locally (
+    1 run 'npm install' locally in your terminal
+    2. create a .env file if not present and provide the above configuration in .env e start the server using 'npm start' in the terminal ).
 Ensure that the /auth/callback endpoint is functioning as expected.
 Deploying the Frontend: Explain how to deploy the frontend on Vercel/Netlify.
 Deploying the Backend: Explain how to deploy the backend to Railway/Render/AWS Lightsail.